adytiaa/lcc_net/README.md

 # KILIDAR Project

-## This is the details of implementation of an online self-calibration method adapted from the paper “LCCNet: Lidar and Camera Self-Calibration Using Cost Volume Network” for High Flash Lidar data.
+## Details of implementation of an online self-calibration method adapted from the paper “LCCNet: Lidar and Camera Self-Calibration Using Cost Volume Network” for High Flash Lidar data.

 # Prerequirities